 And, practice your interview skills.

 Future employers will ask why you left your last position; therefore, be prepared to gracefully talk about your termination.
-Seems simple, but folks rarely start by practicing the honest answer to the question: Why did you leave your last position?
+It seems simple, but folks rarely start by practicing the honest answer to the question: Why did you leave your last position?

 You will want to maintain a high level of professionalism when you answer the inevitable question.
 Stay calm, do not gossip, and keep the discussion to the actual topics.
 This will show how you respond to a difficult situation.